david-koenig/cryptopals/README.md

     sudo yum install gcc-c++ openssl-devel gmp-devel cmake

-Here is an example build recipe using C compilers and OpenSSL installed in nonstandard places (as Brew does on Mac), starting from the parent directory of cryptopals.
+Here is an example build recipe using compilers and OpenSSL installed in nonstandard places (as Brew does on Mac), starting from the parent directory of cryptopals.

     mkdir cryptopals_build